 In a nutshell that is pretty much it when it comes to configuration.

-If you have any questions please leave me a comment below, I’m here to assist you the best I can.
+If you have any questions please leave me a comment below, or on YouTube, I’m here to assist you the best I can.

 Perhaps you’re already using this plugin on your site if so, let me know how you’re getting on with it.